The gas start on my Performer

 Bud has always been my barley pop.

-Been smoking a handful of years, just got serious in the last year.
+Been smoking a handful of years, just got serious in the last two or three years.
 Thanks to AR n @glemn picked up an SnS Kamado for appx 1/3 price of new.
 I dont think he used it twice.
 Love AR! keep calm n smoke on!
 Miss you Bonesy.

 Melt brand "Fire Starters" pressed wax n saw dust.
 A little slot in an empty tuna tin under some crumpled paper in the bottom of the chimney.
 Stand a corner in the tin.
 If it is a windy day a bit of grease on the crumple.
 Appx 10 cents ea @ $15 for 160 of them.
 I think Huskee turned me on to them.
 Don’t quote